sctlcd/the-green-corner/README.md

 ##### Defensive features <a name="Defensivefeatures"></a>

 - All plants and categories fields throughout the various pages (View/Add/Edit/Delete pages) are mandatory except the *note* field.
-If the field is empty when submitting a message is display letting know the user the field has to be filled.
+If a required field is empty when submitting, a message is displayed letting know the user the field has to be filled.
-- If the search field is empty or there are no search results matching with the search entry a message is shown letting the user know they are no results found.
+- If the search field is empty or if there are no search results matching with the search entry, a message is shown letting the user know they are no results found.
 - If the page doesn't exit the 404 error page is displayed informing the user.

 Back to [top](#TableOfContents)